winrevive/win7-sp2/patches/README.md

 # patches

-> Software, Files and drivers we inject/cold patch into install.WIM with NTlite
+> Software, Files, Registry and Drivers we inject/cold patch into install.WIM with NTlite